 As described above events call specific macros (e.g. filament-error.g) and pass macro parameters to those macros.

-For more information about macro parameters see:
+For more information about macro parameters see the Gcode Meta Commands wiki page.

-filament-error.g could contain:
+as an example, filament-error.g could contain:

 echo "filament error from filament monitor: "^{param.B}^"."^{param.D}^" : "^{param.P}^" ,"^{param.S}